praz99/JS_Weather-app/README.md

 # Weather App
 > This project is a simple web app that shows the weather report of a choosen city all over the world.
 > In this app, users can enter the name of a city and see the weather.
 Users can switch between metric units (celcius degree) and imperial units (fahrenheit degree) to see the results.
 > This project is created as an assignment from JavaScript module of Microverse main curriculum.
 The main purpose of this project is to practice JavaScript Async-Await functions and working with APIs.
+>The [OpenWeather](https://openweathermap.org/) API has been used to get the weather information.

 ![screenshot](src/img/weather-app.png)